-The internship position is expected to comply with the IUCN Asia Region Annexe to the Delegation of Authority: (DoA: Asia Annexe), current at any particular time, and the sub-delegations issued thereof.
+The intern is expected to comply with the IUCN Asia Region Annexe to the Delegation of Authority: (DoA: Asia Annexe), current at any particular time, and the sub-delegations issued thereof.
 Such compliance must be exercised with due diligence and regard for the letter, spirit and purpose of the DoA.

-- Assist in the implementation of various ongoing projects and initiatives (e.g. Green List, the China PA initiative, the GEP initiative) in China, such as workshop organization and facilitation, partner contract development and report review, drafting donor reports, and consultation with partners and experts etc, and contribute to knowledge and communications products;
+• Assist in the implementation of ongoing projects, such as workshop organization and facilitation, contract development and report review, drafting donor reports, and consultation with partners and experts, etc., and contribute to knowledge and communications products;

-- Assist in the needed logistics, preparation and execution of the IUCN events in China, including the logistics of the meetings and workshops, invitation and registration of the participants and speakers, refreshments and food etc, as well as discussion with and management of vendors.
+• Assist in the needed logistics, preparation, and execution of events in China, including the logistics, invitation and registration, as well as coordination with vendors.

-- Assist in the production of press releases and other communications materials from the programme perspectives and help with the regular update on the IUCN websites.
+• Assist in the production of press releases and other communications materials and help with the regular update on the IUCN social media outlets.

-- Carry out any other relevant tasks that may be requested by the China Programme Coordinator, including the maintenance of staff time management system, the production of integrated monthly reports etc.
+• Carry out any other relevant tasks that may be requested by the supervisor, including the production of integrated monthly reports, etc.

 Please Note: The above TOR contains the main responsibilities and duties of this position.
 However in an ever evolving organisation such as IUCN staff members are expected to show flexibility in their approach to work and be willing to undertake other tasks that are reasonably allocated to them but which are not part of their regular TOR.
 Where any task becomes a regular part of staff member’s responsibilities, the TOR should be changed in consultation between the manager, the staff member and the HR Unit.
 Any one of the three may initiate the consultation.

-• Ability to manage multiple projects and priorities
+• Ability to manage multiple tasks and priorities;

 Applicants are requested to apply online through the HR Management System, by opening the vacancy announcement and pressing the "Apply" button.